-495 The spatial patterns of correlations between the detrended series of the SPEI1 and the climatic teleconnections indices appear in Figure 10.
-In most of the patterns, no different signs of the correlation were observed, coinciding with the sign of the correlation shown in Figure 9.
-This confirms that there was a homogeneous influence of each CWT on the variability of dry/wet conditions in the MLSHD according to SPEI1.
+The spatial patterns of correlations between the detrended series of the SPEI1 and the climatic teleconnections indices appear in Fig. 10.
+In most of the patterns, no different signs of the correlation were observed, coinciding with the sign of the correlation shown in Fig. 9.
+This confirms that there was a homogeneous influence of each CWT on the variability of dry and wet conditions in the MLSHD according to the SPEI1.
 However, local variations of the correlation were still observed.
 For example, the spatial correlations of the SPEI1 with the W and E CWTs show a west-east gradient from highest to lowest values.
-The correlations were statistically significant throughout the MLSHD only for SE, E, SW, W and NW CWTs.
+The correlations were statistically significant throughout the MLSHD only for the SE, E, SW, W, and NW CWTs.

-Figure 10.
-Spatial correlations between detrended grid series of SPEI1 at a resolution of 0.1° in longitude and latitude, and detrended monthly percentages of occurrence of each of the pure CWTs for 1980-2017.
-The dots in every correlation map denote statistically significant correlations at p < 0.05.
+Figure 9.
+Correlations between the detrended series of the SPEI1 and the monthly percentage of occurrence of each of the pure CWTs for 1980-2017.
+The size of the circles is proportional to the correlation values.
+The x symbols inside the circles represent statistically non-significant correlations at p < 0.05.

-In order to understand how distinct CWTs might have affected drought severity in the MLSHD, Figure 11 shows the monthly frequency (expressed in percentage) of each CWT under different drought categories (moderately dry, severely dry, and extremely dry) according to the SPEI classification shown in Table 1.
+In order to understand how distinct CWTs might have affected drought severity in the MLSHD, Fig. 11 shows the monthly frequency (expressed in percentage) of each CWT under different drought categories (moderately dry, severely dry, and extremely dry) according to the SPEI classification shown in Table 1.
 Those Octobers under moderately dry conditions were associated with the prevalence of A, E, and C CWTs.
-Octobers affected by severely dry conditions were associated with a major percentage of A circulation, but for those under extreme drought conditions seems that E circulation highly increased with respect to previous drought categories, while there was a slight decrease in the frequency of A circulation.
-For those Novembers affected by moderate, severe, and extremely dry Decembers the frequency of CWTs changes with respect to those of previous months, and an increase in the percentage of SE circulation was observed.
-Januaries under moderate and severe drought conditions were characterised by a major percentage of atmospheric conditions governed by the A pattern.
-In February, the percentage of occurrence of A CWT decreased when drought severity increased, while the E increased for severely drought months.
-For those Marches under drought conditions, the most frequent by the A pattern.

-A, E, and NE.
+Octobers affected by severely dry conditions were associated with a major percentage of A circulation, but for those under extreme drought conditions, it seems that E circulation highly increased with respect to previous drought categories, while there was a slight decrease in the frequency of A circulation.
+For those Novembers affected by moderate, severe, and extreme drought conditions, the most frequent CWT was the A circulation, which imposed an atmospheric flux from the north.
+For severely and extremely dry Decembers the frequency of CWTs changes with respect to those of previous months, and an increase in the percentage of SE circulation was observed.
+Januaries under moderate and severe drought conditions were characterized by a major percentage of atmospheric conditions governed by the A pattern.
+In February, the percentage of occurrence of the A CWT decreased when drought severity increased, while the E CWT increased for severely drought months, and the NE CWT increased for extreme drought months.
+For those Marches under drought conditions, the most frequent patterns were the A, E, and NE CWTs.
 The frequency of CWTs for those Aprils affected by drought conditions was remarkably different with respect to those described for previous months.
 In these months the E and SE CWTs were directly related to drought severity increase.
-The following months (May to September) were affected by different drought categories; the combination of NE, E, and A CWTs was the most frequent according to the percentage observed in Figure 11.
+The following months (May to September) were affected by different drought categories; the combination of NE, E, and A CWTs was the most frequent according to the percentage observed in Fig. 11.